 The computation mode is specified under Simulation control.
 The available choices are:

 If there is a need to compute the free body motion modes, the ‘Start frequency’ should be a small negative number, such as -0.1.
-You can find more details on the simulation control documentation page.
+Additionally, if the objective of the study is to determine the free body motion modes, it is recommended to enable node merging within the Contacts tab for improved accuracy, as shown above in Figure 5.

 Result Control